 2. When do you accept pitches?
 On a rolling basis.
 Pitch at will.

 3. What should my pitch include?
-The basics: your contact info; the focus and goal of your story; a proposed word count; details about any research, reporting, or interviewing you’re planning; and your answer to the question “Why am I the person to tell this story?”
+The basics: your contact info, the thesis of your story, a proposed word count, basic details about reporting you’re planning, and some indication that you have read Pipe Wrench and this page.

 5. Do I need to provide clips of other published work?
 No. If you have them and want to share, great.
 But if you have a good story to tell and you’re the right person to tell it, we don’t care if or how much you’ve published before.